 Programs & Degrees

-- Bachelor of Science, Communication Sciences & Disorders
+- Bachelor of Science (B.S.), Communication Sciences & Disorders

-The master’s program in speech-language pathology at Jacksonville University is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
-Candidacy is a “preaccreditation” status with the CAA, awarded to developing or emerging programs for a maximum period of 5 years.
+The Master of Science (M.S.) education program in speech-language pathology at Jacksonville University is accredited for residential and satellite programs by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 For additional information and to schedule a meeting: